kapsakcj/win10-linux-conda-how-to/README.md

 Check out the pre-print on bioconda here:
 [Bioconda: A sustainable and comprehensive software distribution for the life sciences | bioRxiv](https://www.biorxiv.org/content/early/2017/10/27/207092)

+  * reproducability
+  * ease of software installation

-I use it because it is a solution for the mess that is installing dependencies (dependency = software needed to run other software) for bioinformatics software.
+I use it mainly because it is a solution for the mess that is installing dependencies (dependency = software needed to run other software) for bioinformatics software.
 This program will save you a big headache when trying to run your favorite software - quality control tools, genome assemblers, data visualization, basecallers, etc. There are lots of software out there and each will require installing a specific combination of required dependencies.
 Bioconda will take that headache away by essentially building a pseudo-environment for you to work in, as if every dependency were already installed (and installed correctly!!).

 Need to change from Python v.2.7 to 3.6?
 No problem.
 No need to un-install the old version of python that you installed previously, you can install the newer version right on top, and remove it (and revert to the old version) simply with one command when you're ready to.
 The other beautiful thing is that Bioconda works on most, if not all operating systems.